 Salmon recipes often require generous portions of salmon chunks or slices.
 It is sometimes inevitable to have leftovers.
 Because of the nutritional value of salmon, throwing away leftovers is not a practical solution.
 As much as possible, you want to keep it for future consumption and preserve its fatty acid omega-3 content.

 Cooked salmon can be frozen, but it depends on how it was cooked.
 It is best to freeze salmon that was cooked with the least additional ingredients in it such as sauces and condiments.
 For best results, cooked salmon must be placed on the sides or bottom part of the freezer for immediate freezing.
-This is to prevent water content of the fish to ooze out and crystalize during freezing.
+This is to prevent the water content of the fish to ooze out and crystalize during freezing.
 When frozen fish is thawed with ice crystals, it tends to become a bit soggy and destroys the texture.

 What’s good with freezing cooked salmon is you get rid of the stink compared to frozen raw salmon.
 Frozen cooked salmon can last 6-9 months in the freezer.